 The university officials responsible for implementing the Student Records Policy and ensuring compliance with FERPA are the Executive Vice President and Provost with the assistance of the General Counsel, and the Dean of Students.
 Questions regarding the implementation of this policy should be directed to the General Counsel.

 The student has the right to file a complaint with the Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.
 Written complaints should be directed to: The Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
 20202-5920; phone: (202) 260-3887; fax: (202) 260-9001; e-mail: email@example.com.

 Education records protected by FERPA or information therefrom shall only be transferred to a third party on the condition that such party will not permit any other party to have access to such information without the written consent of the student, or a judicial order.
-The provisions of this paragraph do not apply to disclosures made to pursuant to the Policies and Procedures section, subsection III, item 4, as well as the Policies and Procedures section, subsection IV, items 1, 4, 9, 10, and 11.
+The provisions of this paragraph do not apply to disclosures made to pursuant to section VII, item D, as well as section VIII, items A, D, I, J, and K.

 Each record-keeping office will establish and make available a reasonable and justifiable policy regarding the retention of records after the separation of the student from the university.
 Where legal statutes govern retention, such policies shall be in accordance with those statutes.